sauravgaursmith/ng2-emojify/README.md

 ...
 ```
 Here `emojiUrl` is path to the image which is to be used as emoji.
 An emoji file may be `.jpg`, `.png` and
 `.gif` file. `assets/emoji/` is `default` path used by this module.
-However you are free to give any full path
+However, you are free to give any full path
 to your emoji file.
 Now if you `message` like this- `this is my custom emoji. :myemojiId:`. `:myemojiId:` will be converted into your
 custom emoji image.